 Garden decorations can prove just as dangerous to pets as tree decorations.
 Try staking the wireframes of display items into the ground with ordinary tent stakes.
 This will make them difficult for your pet to pull out.

-Avoid exciting their attention.
-Part of the problem may be your own excitement to show off shiny decorations.
-Avoid decorating the tree or house when they are present and don’t show them the objects, especially not in a playful or excited way.
+Avoid attracting their attention to the decorations.
+It’s tempting to get excited and show off shiny decorations to our pets, but avoid decorating the tree or house when they are present and don’t show them the objects, especially not playfully or excitedly.
 They may interpret this as an invitation to play with them.